percona/pmm-doc/docs/conf-postgres.md

 CREATE USER pmm_user WITH SUPERUSER ENCRYPTED PASSWORD 'secret';
 ```

+!!! alert alert-info "Note"
-**NOTE**: In case of monitoring a PostgreSQL database running on an Amazon RDS instance, the command should look as follows:
+    In case of monitoring a PostgreSQL database running on an Amazon RDS instance, the command should look as follows:

 ```
 CREATE USER pmm_user WITH rds_superuser ENCRYPTED PASSWORD 'secret';